selwynpolit/d9book/book/debugging.md

 $ vendor/bin/drush status
 ```
-To setup command line debugging, follow the steps above to setup for [Drupal Code debugging](#drupal-code-debugging) to confirm that you have debugging working.
+To set up command line debugging, follow the steps above to set up for [Drupal Code debugging](#drupal-code-debugging) to confirm that you have debugging working.
 Then look in PhpStorm's: settings, PHP, Servers, and select the server you set up from the previous steps.
-Specify the top level path as shown below.
-Usually it will be `/var/www/html`
+Specify the top-level path as shown below.
+Usually, it will be `/var/www/html`

 ![PhpStorm debug servers options](/images/php_debug_servers.png)